cisagov/skeleton-golang-package/README.md

 nix run
 ```

 After the build has completed the program will automatically execute.
-It will
+The build
-also have created a `result` directory within the root of the project.
-That
+will also have created a `result` directory within the root of the project.
-directory contains a `bin` directory where the executable `example` can
+This directory contains a `bin` subdirectory where the executable `example` can
 be found: `result/bin/example`

 You can execute the binary from the root of the `skeleton-golang-package`